 Glenn Shirley traces the careers of outlaws including Belle Starr, the Cooks, the Daltons, and the Rufus Buck gang.
 This is also a story of the heroic deeds and sacrifices of lawmen who served the Federal Court and helped bring order to this vast section of country.

-Often overshadowed the military story of Fort Smith receives long overdue attention in this work.
-The story of both the first Fort Smith (1817-1824) and the second Fort Smith (1838-1871) are covered in detail.
+The military history of both the first Fort Smith (1817-1824) and the second Fort Smith (1838-1871) are covered in detail.
 With its strategic location on the boundary of Indian Territory, troops stationed at Fort Smith played an active role in enforcing federal Indian policy in the 19th century.
 The military post's involvement in the Trail of Tears and occupation by both sides during the Civil War are also explored.